Company logo | Codica

 Testing with real device cloud

-If you want to save time and costs on testing the mobile-first design across different devices, using a real device cloud is reasonable.
-This environment provides thousands of screen sizes for mobile devices and desktops for testing.
+Basically, the real device cloud environment provides thousands of screen sizes for mobile devices and desktops for testing.
 You can use this medium to check how your app or website design renders across different screens.

 One such tool is LT Browser 2.0.
 It is free to use and provides special features for mobile-first and responsive testing.
 So, how can it help in testing?
 Let’s see.